nathanaeru/GenshinReviews/README.md

 -   Downloading and loading the dataset
 -   Classifying review sentiment (positive, negative, neutral) using IBM Granite
--   Visualizing sentiment distribution with bar charts
+-   Visualizing sentiment distribution with bar charts using NumPy library
 -   Summarizing user feedback in bullet points and paragraphs
 -   Recommending actionable improvements for developers